archit31uniyal/archit31uniyal.github.io/_posts/2024-10-18-automated_testing.md

     return explored_paths
 {% endhighlight %}

 The function DART(...) highlights the core of the algorithm.
 The algorithm takes random inputs along with the program as arguments, which are later used to generate the execution trace and the path constraints encountered.
 The execution trace is stored to keep tracks of paths covered.
 The path constraints are then traveresed to explore different branches in the program by negating each path constraint one at a time.
 The new path constraints are solved using an SMT solver.
-If the conditions are satisfied, record the new inputs and new constraints.
-Lastly, after each condition has been traversed, return the explored paths which can be used calculate the code coverage.
+If the conditions are satisfied, the new inputs and new constraints are recorded.
+Lastly, after each condition has been traversed, the explored paths are returned which can be used calculate the code coverage.
 The paper can be found [here](https://dl.acm.org/doi/10.1145/1064978.1065036).

 ##### CREST - Concolic test generation tool for C